September Week 4 | An Idea for Every Day

 · String together a series of words to communicate a message or summarize a main idea

-Alternatively, you can incorporate sign language into classroom management with these tips from Education Oasis.
-Rick Morris, the author, shows you some common signs he uses in his classroom, including the sign for “i,” which means “I have a question.”
+Alternatively, you can incorporate sign language into classroom management with these tips from For the Love of Teachers.
+Christine Weis, the author, shows you some common signs she uses in her classroom, including the sign for “q,” which means “I have a question.”
 Or “a,” which means, “I have an answer.”
 And this article, from Edutopia, provides suggestions for bringing sign language into virtual learning.
 Signs such as “again” and “slow” help students communicate their needs quickly to a virtual teacher.

 |Punctuation via Raw Pixel|